eviltester/testtoolhub/README.md

 Reverse counterstring algorithms need as much memory as the string and then room to reverse it, so for long strings this can be a lot.

-Clearly for clipoard, we have to generate, then add to clipboard.
+Clearly for clipboard, we have to generate, then add to clipboard.

 So this only adds value for the 'Robot' at the moment.